Lasernet Environment Logging

 Only select Debug or Session for Lasernet environments that are used for development or testing purposes.
 These logging levels are not suitable for use on production Lasernet environments because they can reduce Lasernet’s processing speed and generate a very large number of message lines in the log file.
 Session log messages can also use a very large amount of server memory.

-5. Optional: If necessary, you can change the default values for Max logfile size and Max backup logs.
+5. Optional: If necessary, you can change the default values for Max logfile size, Max backup logs, and Max log age.

 6. Click OK to save and apply your changes.